Rwanda Safety Guide

 Insurance

-Comprehensive travel insurance with medical evacuation coverage is strongly recommended and often required by tour operators.
-Ensure your policy covers gorilla trekking and other adventure activities if participating.
+Travel insurance with medical evacuation coverage is strongly recommended and often required by tour operators, for gorilla trekking permits.

 Healthcare Tips